qba73/habit/README.md

 # Habit tracker

-This is a Go project template, intended for students at the [Bitfield Institute of Technology](https://bitfieldconsulting.com/golang/bit)—but everyone's welcome to try it if you're interested in learning or practicing Go.
+This is a Go program that helps with establishing new, and tracking existing habits.

 ## Description